aeternity/protocol/node/api/channels_api_usage.md

 }
 ```

-The requester is to decode the transaction, inspect its contents, sign it,
+The requester is to decode the transaction, inspect its contents, authenticate it,
 encode it and then post it back via a WebSocket message:
 ```javascript
 {